 - a.
 Support boroughs to deliver 1,000 charging points for electric vehicles during this year. - b.
-Create and lobby for a programme of local transport infrastructure delivery, addressing enhanced connectivity, orbital travel, platform extensions, walking and cycling and related responses to growing demand. - c.
-Make the public case to drive transport innovation in the capital, such as Dockless bikes, demand responsive initiatives, car sharing and autonomous transport. - d.
-Make a public case to central government about the importance of borough influence on relevant rail franchise arrangements.
+Create and lobby for a programme of local transport infrastructure delivery that supports the economic recovery from Covid-19 and addresses enhanced connectivity, orbital travel, platform extensions, walking and cycling and related responses to growing demand.

-- e.
-Argue for a joint review of outer London bus services and improved funding for local roads through the LIP process. - f.
+- c.
+Make the public case to drive transport innovation in the capital, such as micromobility (dockless bikes, e-bikes and possibly e-scooters), demand responsive initiatives, car sharing and autonomous transport. - d.
+Make a public case to central government about the importance of borough influence on relevant rail franchise arrangements. - e.
+Argue for additional resources to respond to the Covid-19 crisis and encourage more active travel across London and improved funding for local roads through. - f.
 Lobby for the delivery of major transport investment including Crossrail 2, High Speed 2, Euston redevelopment, Bakerloo Line Extension, West London Orbital and Tram network. - g.
 Develop proposals and media influencing fiscal devolution of transport taxes, including VED.